keymetrics/doc-pm2/en/runtime/guide/easy-deploy-with-ssh.md

 }
 ```

-?> To get more information about the deploy options, check the ecosystem file reference.
+ To get more information about the deploy options, check the ecosystem file reference.
+{: .tip}

-?> Note that the distant path must be empty as it will be populated by pm2 deploy.
+ Note that the distant path must be empty as it will be populated by pm2 deploy.
+{: .tip}

 ### Setup